Secrets to Building an Effective/Efficient Improvement Team

 - operational excellence

-The improvement they achieved saved them money that they could invest in further improvement efforts.
-The improvements allowed them to cut costs.
+The improvement the industry had achieved saved each company money that they could invest in further improvement efforts.
+The improvements allowed them to cut costs effectively (not by slashing staff and training, but by eliminating waste and mistakes).

-And this facility was “suddenly” in trouble and responded with crisis management focussed on the crisis of the day (improve quality).
+The facility of our story was “suddenly” in trouble and responded with crisis management focussed on the crisis of the day (improve quality).

-To improve quality, safety, equipment reliability, and financial performance, their management needed to start improving BEFORE a crisis occurred.
+What was wrong with their approach?
+To improve quality, safety, equipment reliability, and financial performance, management needed to start improving BEFORE a crisis occurred.
 They needed to improve quality, safety, equipment reliability, environmental performance, production reliability, schedule performance, and cost control by investing in better equipment and human reliability.
 They needed to find the root causes of performance issues across all the different departments and become a high-performance, high-reliability organization.
 They needed to strategically invest in performance improvement that would yield improvement across the company (not just quality or finance/cost).
-They needed to focus on being one, two, or more steps ahead of the competition rather than being in crisis management mode – reacting to the latest crisis.
+They needed to focus on being one, two, or more steps ahead of the competition rather than chasing their tail in crisis management mode – reacting to the latest crisis.

-Human Reliability and Equipment Performance Improvement in a Single Program
+What Did They Need?
+Human Reliability & Equipment Performance Improvement in a Single Program

 When someone makes a mistake (a human error), they aren’t planning on causing: